-Evaluation, Counseling and Consultation services are those services provided by a licensed psychologist, licensed professional counselor or a licensed clinical social worker within the scope of the practice of the respective professions.
+Psychological Evaluation, Counseling and Consultation services are those services provided by a licensed psychologist, licensed professional counselor or a licensed clinical social worker within the scope of the practice of the respective professions.

-Psychological and counseling services may include individual and group therapy; consultation with providers and care givers directly involved with the member; development and monitoring of behavior programs; participation in the member planning process; and counseling for primary care givers (i.e., family members and foster parents) when their needs are related to problems dealing with the member with the disability.
-Psychological and counseling services available under the Montana State Plan will be used before invoicing the waiver.
+Psychological Evaluation, Counseling, and Consultation services may include individual and group therapy; consultation with providers and care givers directly involved with the member; development and monitoring of behavior programs; participation in the member planning process; and counseling for primary care givers (i.e., family members and foster parents) when their needs are related to problems dealing with the member with the disability.
+Psychological Evaluation, Counseling, and Consultation services available under the Montana State Plan will be used before invoicing the waiver.

-Psychological and counseling services under the State Plan are limited.
+Psychological Evaluation, Counseling, and Consultation services under the State Plan are limited.
 Under the waiver, this service is available to adults when the service is recommended by a qualified treatment professional, approved by the planning team and written into the plan of care.